On finite-time and fixed-time consensus algorithms for dynamic networks switching among disconnected digraphs: Introduction

+It can be demonstrated that some of the previously mentioned algorithms achieve consensus under dynamic networks switching among connected topologies~\citep{Olfati-Saber2007,Cai2014}, while maintaining finite-time convergence~\citep{Franceschelli2013,Wang2010} or fixed-time convergence~\citep{Zuo2014a}.
+Moreover, some protocols have been shown to achieve consensus in dynamic networks composed by disconnected topologies provided that they form a connected graph in a ``joint sense'', for instance, in~\cite{Chen2015} an algorithm with asymptotic convergence is proposed for the event-triggered consensus problem (where the control action is triggered only when an event is satisfied).
+In~\cite{Lin2012}, the average consensus problem with time-delay is addressed using asymptotic convergent algorithms.
+In~\cite{Liu2015}, a discontinuous protocol is analyzed using nonsmooth stability theory.

 There exist several works regarding consensus for double integrator agents.
 Frequently, matching disturbances are considered (for instance, \cite{17, 28,32}).
-Most of the papers propose finite-time protocols~\cite{36,37,Guan2012,32}.
+Most of the papers propose finite-time protocols~\citep{36,37,Guan2012,32}.
 Most of the works consider a fix topology (for instance, \cite{17, 28,32,36,37}).
-Few works consider dynamic topologies \cite{27,Guan2012}, in which some conditions about the graph connection must hold.
-High-order agents have been recently considered.
-Generally, agents are described as linear systems (e.g., \cite{4,7}), but there are few works in which agents are non-linear \cite{22,24}.
+From the current literature, only few works consider dynamic topologies~\citep{27,Guan2012}, where additional conditions about the graph connection must hold.
+On the other hand, the consensus in high-order agents has been recently considered.
+In general, agents are described as linear systems (e.g., \cite{4,7}), but there are few works in which agents are non-linear \citep{22,24}.
 Frequently, the information shared by each agent is its output, then, observers are used to estimate the relative errors and thus evaluate the consensus protocol.
-Generally, the protocol is a linear feedback (for instance, \cite{4,7, 13}), in some cases with an adaptive gain, leading to asymptotic convergence, but non-linear protocols have also been applied \cite{22,24}.
-In most of the works the topology is fixed (e.g., \cite{4,7,22}), however, some works consider dynamic topologies \cite{13,16,24} but requiring certain restrictions, for instance, that the topology graphs be jointly connected \cite{16,24}.
+Generally, the protocol has the form of linear feedback (for instance, \cite{4,7, 13}), in some cases with an adaptive gain, leading to asymptotic convergence, but non-linear protocols have also been applied~\citep{22,24}.
+In most of the works the topology is fixed (e.g., \cite{4,7,22}), however, some works consider dynamic topologies \citep{13,16,24} but requiring certain restrictions, for instance, that the topology graphs be jointly connected \citep{Cai2014,16,24}.

-Although there exist many consensus works in the literature where nodes represent first order and higher order dynamics, few of them address the problem of dynamic networks allowing disconnected graphs.
-Furthermore, even if several works propose finite-time convergent protocols, the case of dynamic topologies with fixed-time convergence has been poorly addressed.
-On the other hand, most of the works consider particular protocols, but most of them share similar structures.